-Donna Ginther joined HCCI in 2008 and now serves as the Deputy Director.
+Donna Ginther joined HCCI in 2008 and now serves as the Senior Advisor to the HCCI Board.
 Donna excels in a variety of relevant fields, including lobbying, political campaigns, public policy, legislative research and community organizing.
 This year marks Donna’s 31st legislative session.
 She started her career as a lobbyist for National Organization for Women, then became a senior researcher for a bi-partisan legislative agency before joining the Illinois Senate Democratic Staff and working her way up to Budget Director.
 Donna then joined AARP and created the state legislative program in Illinois as part of a pilot program, which is now replicated across the country.
 In her decades of experience, Donna developed a deep understanding of regulatory topics in long-term care, such as assisted living and other congregate living type services, aging community and in-home services, Medicaid, employee and resident background check systems, senior prescription drug programs and the Managed Care Patient Bill of Rights.